-Additional limitations apply to deductions for gifts, skybox rentals, luxury water travel, convention expenses, and entertainment tickets.
-For details see section 274 and Pub.
-463.
+Travel, meals, and entertainment.
+Subject to limitations and restrictions discussed below, a corporation can deduct ordinary and necessary travel, meal, and entertainment expenses paid or incurred in its trade or business.
+Also, special rules apply to deductions for gifts, skybox rentals, luxury water travel, convention expenses, and entertainment tickets.
+See section 274 and Pub.
+463 for more details.